-With gratitude for the work of so many among us, we gathered together both in person and virtually in our new sanctuary at New Branches on Palm Sunday.
+With gratitude for the work of so many among us, we gathered together with joy and celebration both in person and virtually in our new sanctuary at New Branches on Palm Sunday.

 It was great to sing together at the start of Holy Week…

 Palm Sunday Hybrid Worship Service, with some folks in person and others online, all interactive